 “Just purse your lips and whistle — that’s the thing!”
 Eric Idle, Monty Python

-When Eric Idle first presented “Always Look on the Bright Side of Life” to the other Monty Python cast members, Michael Palin wrote in his diary that “It was rather coolly received.”
-Terry Gilliam hated it, although he had to admit, it did touch on the British trait of stoicism in the midst of adversity.
+When Eric Idle first presented “Always Look On the Bright Side of Life” to the other Monty Python cast members, Michael Palin wrote in his diary that “it was rather coolly received.”
+Terry Gilliam hated it, although he had to admit, it did touch on the British trait of laughing at perfectly un-laughable things.

 Funnily enough, once Idle turned it into a “cheeky version,” it seemed to work fine.
 Add a crucifixion and they had the perfect ending to Life of Brian.

-On an interview show some month’s after the movie’s launch, Idle admitted it was a parody of the song “Give a Little Whistle” from Disney’s Pinocchio.
-The main character is about to die, making it deliberately ironic.
-Since Life of Brian is totally ironic, the song made perfect sense and became immensely popular.
+As the song grew in popularity, Idle admitted it was a parody of the song “Give a Little Whistle” from Disney’s Pinocchio.
+The main character is about to die, yet sings, making it deliberately ironic.
+Since Life of Brian was totally ironic, the song made perfect sense and became immensely popular.

-Imagine being an Argentine officer, trying to enjoy a direct hit, while your target is singing some goofy song.
-Eventually, you give up watching rather than wait for the next verse (no doubt stuck in their heads anyway, since it’s tough to forget dum dee dum dee dum dee dum dee dum).
+Imagine being an Argentine on a submarine, trying to enjoy a direct hit, while your target is singing some goofy song.
+Eventually, you just want to give up your territory rather than wait for the next verse.

 As Idle expressed in the lyrics “Forget about your sin — give the audience a grin.”
 In other words, why die tragically (figuratively or really) when you can “laugh, dance and sing.”
 Nobody’s saying we have to end up a bloody mess.
 Laugh and, like Kurt Vonnegut said, “There’s less to clean up afterwards.”

-Now, admittedly, not everyone likes humour — or even gets it — but it remains a good thing when tragedy occurs.
+Humour does leave a lot less to clean up afterwards.
+Not everyone likes humour — or even gets it — but you rarely end up with blood and guts all over the place.
+You might get a few tears, but that’s a good thing.
 Crying and comedy are interrelated.
 Laughing till you cry is considered medicinal.

 If you think about it, we should sing and laugh through everything.
 Why we don’t is foolish.
-Every mental health expert will tell you it activates and releases a huge amount of beta-endorphins.
+Every mental health expert will tell you it activates beta-endorphins.
 These are a form of morphine produced by our brains.
 Laugh and you get an immediate fix.
 Be serious and you don’t get any fix at all.
-Why spend money on drugs when your brain is the best dealer going?
+Why spend money on drugs when your brain is the best dealer?

-In a 2015 study, psychologists Alan Gray, Brian Parkinson and Robin Dunbar had participants watch two films: one funny and one neutral.
-People who watched the funny clip revealed 30% more personal information, meaning they were more at ease (and just bloody chatty).
+In a 2015 study, psychologists, Alan Gray, Brian Parkinson and Robin Dunbar had participants watch two films: one funny and one neutral.
+People who watched the funny clip revealed 30% more personal information, meaning they were more at ease.

 After Monty Python and Fawlty Towers, John Cleese made a series of brilliant corporate training films.
-Using humour, he engaged employees the way no typical training film could — or did.
+Using humour, he engaged employees the way no typical training film did— or could.
 What people remembered was memorable because it was funny.
 “They were enjoying themselves,” Cleese remembered, claiming it didn’t diminish the message at all.

 “We learn in so many ways,” he explained.
 “If humour gets the point across effectively, why address people like they’re in a penal colony?”